nkersting/harmonic_robustness/gamma_tester/README.md

 # Gamma Hallucination Metric Local API

+Herein is code to power a UI for measuring the gamma of an LLM response, as described in our paper "Harmonic LLMs are Trustworthy" (https://arxiv.org/abs/2404.19708).
 After you clone this repository, you can launch a local gamma-testing UI (running via Flask) for various models.
+You can add more OpenAI or Anthropic models to the list by editing the radio selectors in templates/index.html in the obvious way; for other models, you may need to define a new module interface similar to ../GPT4Tester.py and reference that in the app.py .

 ## Setup